-The Bank has established a 'Key Persons' policy to ensure that key persons are aware of the legal and administrative requirements regarding the holding and trading of BBK shares, with the objective of preventing abuse of inside information.
-Key persons are defined to include the Directors, Executive Management, designated employees, and persons under guardianship or control of Key Persons.
-The Key Persons policy is entrusted to the Board's Audit Committee.
-The Key Persons policy is posted on the Bank's website.
+The Bank has established a KP policy to ensure that KP are aware of the legal and administrative requirements regarding the holding and trading of BBK shares, with the objective of preventing abuse of inside information.
+KP are defined to include the Directors, Executive Management, designated employees, and persons under guardianship or control of KP.
+The KP policy is entrusted to the Board's Audit Committee.
+The KP policy is posted on the Bank's website.